imdeepmind/LinearRegressionInPytorch/README.md

-# LinearRegressionInPytorch
+# Linear Regression in Pytorch

-LinearRegressionInPytorch: Linear Regression implementation in Pytorch
+Linear Regression in Pytorch: Linear Regression implementation in Pytorch